-The examples below shows a small configuration file only including configuration of the MAC address age time and the learning mode per port.
+The example is as below shows ismall configuration file only including configuration of the MAC address age time and the learning mode per port.
 When loading this file, only the included parameters will be changed.
 This means that the age time will be set to 200 and the learn mode will be set to automatic.